 Medical professionals need a way to communicate securely.
-Healthlink is one of many companies that provides secure storage and forwarding of encrypted letters between doctors, as well as delivery of pathology and radiology.
-Genie integrates with Healthlink's Capricorn client application.
+HealthLink is one of many companies that provides secure storage and forwarding of encrypted letters between doctors, as well as delivery of pathology and radiology.
+Genie integrates with HealthLink's HMS client application.

 Before you begin

 As is the case with all third-party electronic correspondence applications, getting Genie and HealthLink to talk to each other requires some setup.
 For assistance with installation and configuration of the HealthLink application, please refer to the HealthLink documentation or get in touch with HealthLink's support desk.

 HealthLink's configuration is stored in the hms_config.xml file.
 This is a file on the computer where HealthLink is installed, and it contains all the details of HealthLink's configuration.
 With that in mind, it's easiest to complete the following steps on the computer where HealthLink is installed.